uwescience/ai-in-practice/book/faq.md

 :::{dropdown} Q: Am I required to participate in all tutorials and activities?

-**A:** Yes, we expect all participants to be actively engaged in all workshop activities during the days they have signed up for.
+**A:** Yes, participation is mandatory for all days that you have signed up for.
+We expect all participants to be actively engaged in all workshop activities.
+In the event of an emergency, please let the organizers know as soon as possible so we can help you stay on track.
 :::